About Us

 We have three locations.
 At 1884 Davenport Road, we provide frontline services to our community, including a drop-in meal program, healthy food bank, perinatal supports, peer advocacy, good food markets, and community kitchens.

 Our Green Barn is located inside Wychwood Barns at 601 Christie Street.
-It’s a sustainable food production and education center that houses a state-of-the-art greenhouse, a sheltered garden, community bake oven, and compost demonstration center—along with our year-round Farmers’ Market.
+It’s a sustainable food production and education centre that houses a state-of-the-art greenhouse, a sheltered garden, community bake oven, and compost demonstration center—along with our year-round Farmers’ Market.

 The Stop’s Wychwood Open Door at 729 St. Clair West is our newest location.
 It’s a daytime drop-in centre that brings community members together around good food and enriching activities.